 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-The Verdict: The Amex EveryDay® Credit Card from American Express wouldn’t be our first choice for an everyday credit card, but it’s nevertheless a great all-around option for people with excellent credit.
+The Verdict: The Amex EveryDay® Credit Card from American Express (American Express is a WalletHub partner) wouldn’t be our first choice for an everyday credit card, but it’s nevertheless a great all-around option for people with excellent credit.

 It doesn’t charge an annual fee, which is a major plus if you aren’t planning to regularly make purchases or if you want to extend the length of your credit history — thus boosting your credit score — by keeping your account open for as long as possible.
 It doesn’t charge interest on new purchases or balance transfers for the first 12 months, either, giving you a solid head start on an above-average APR that can be as high as 23.99%.
 That regular rate and a 3% balance transfer fee are your biggest savings obstacles if you’re looking for a card for financing purposes.